israrhussain20110/CodeAlpha_Stock_Price_Prediction_LSTM/README.md

   ![Prediction Plot](plots/prediction_plot.png)

 ## How to Run
-1. Install the required libraries:
+1. Install the required libraries: ![requirment.txt]